 "The issue is that we have used an extremely large amount of water in the last week, and the pumps cannot go fast enough to keep up with demand.
 They are at capacity."

-He said that the closure of the Brookvale bores following the Havelock North gastro outbreak had contributed to the issue.
+He said the closure of the Brookvale bores after the Havelock North gastro outbreak had contributed to the issue.

 "We are working hard to get one more bore open by Christmas which will ease the situation, but in the meantime we need everyone to pull together on this.
 We really need to help each other."

-He said that usually usage peaked just before Christmas, but had come three weeks early this year, before the re-instated Brookvale 3 bore was up and running with treated water.
+He said usage usually peaked just before Christmas, but had come three weeks early this year, before the re-instated Brookvale 3 bore was up and running with treated water.

 In a minute released yesterday, the inquiry panel said further investigation was needed around this bore to ensure water was safe to drink.